KoenHan/code_typing_app/README.md

 $ cd /path/to/code_typing_app
 $ DEBUG=first-app:* npm start
 ```
-2. Then connect to `localhost:3000` in your web.
+2. Then connect to `localhost:3000` in your web browser.